giftnuss/foodsharing/src/Lib/Flourish/libFlourish.md

     - fSQLTranslation
     - fStatement
     - fUnbufferedResult
+- 2020-11-30: Deleted fCache, and code that used it in fSession.
+    We are using the native `redis` save handler, so this can go.

 ## General descriptions of this folder
 The folder is containing the classes of https://github.com/flourishlib/flourish-classes